chauncey-garrett/zsh-prompt-garrett/README.md

 back through your history for the output of a previous command becomes drastically easier.

-Terminal supports line drawing and the prompt will look it's best there.
+Both Terminal and iTerm2 support line drawing and the prompt will look it's best there.

 ![](img/garrett-prompt-terminal.gif "terminal prompt")

 The Garrett prompt does have a fallback if line drawing is unsupported by your terminal emulator.
-The following gif was taken in iTerm2, which doesn't seem to support line drawing.
-If you know how to get this to work, please open an issue.

 ![](img/garrett-prompt-iterm.gif "iterm prompt")